semantic-release/commit-analyzer/README.md

 #### No rules matching

-If a commit doesn't match any rules in `releaseRules` or in [default commit types](lib/default/release-rules.js) then no release type will be associated with the commit.
+If a commit doesn't match any rules in `releaseRules` or in [default release rules](lib/default/release-rules.js) then no release type will be associated with the commit.

 With the previous example:
 *   Commits with `type` 'style' will not be associated with a release type.